Gold Records with Philly International

 Zach Zachary, Bobby Martin, Jack Faith, Don Renaldo, Fred

-other than Leon Huff – co-founder of Philadelphia
+Leon Huff – co-founder of Philadelphia

 International and MFSB.